Fudan poisoning case

 The Fudan poisoning case was a criminal case in China.
-Lin Senhao, a graduate student at Shanghai Medical College of Fudan University, was accused of murdering his roommate Huang Yang by poisoning him with N-nitrosodimethylamine that he mixed into the water fountain at the dormitory and later claiming it was only supposed to be a prank.
+Lin Senhao, a graduate student at Shanghai Medical College of Fudan University, was accused of murdering his roommate Huang Yang by poisoning him with N-nitrosodimethylamine that he mixed into the water fountain at the dormitory, later claiming it was only supposed to be a prank.
 He was tried from 2013 to 2015.
 Lin was executed on December 11, 2015, after he was convicted and sentenced to death.

-This case was debated in Chinese jurisprudential circles and was a popular topic at the time of the trial, with regards to whether the accused simply intended to injure the victim or a planned killing.
+This case was debated in Chinese jurisprudential circles and was a popular topic at the time of the trial, with regards to whether the accused had simply intended to injure the victim or planned to kill him.

 Background

 Relationship

 Lin Senhao and Huang Yang were both graduate students at the medical school of Fudan University.
 Lin began living in dormitory room 421 in August 2010.
 One year later, Huang Yang became Lin's roommate.
 While living together, Lin became angry with Huang over disagreements and gradually developed a grudge against him.

 On March 29, 2013, Lin heard that Huang Yang and his classmates wanted to play April Fools' Day pranks on their fellow students.
 Lin later stated that he only wanted to make Huang Yang sick through poisoning as a prank.